aikonbrasil/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I decided to normalize each sample image between -1 and 1.
-Here, I also converted values to 32-bit.
-After that I convert the images to grayscale to facilitate processing focusing in just one channel color.
-Image translation to create a duplicated information with random translation in order to create diversity in Train dataset.
-Image rotation to create a duplicated information with random rotation between -12° and 12º in order to create diversity in Train dataset.
-Image perspective (zoom) in order to create a duplicated information with random perspective in order to create diversity in Train dataset.
-Finally I applied a script for duplicating custom images to obtain homonegenous number of samples in the train information.
+Here, I also converted each pixel values to 32-bit data type.
+After that I also converted the images to grayscale to facilitate processing focusing in just one channel color.
+As a complement I performend the next image transformations:
+* image translation (soft random shift) in order to create a duplicated information with random translation in order to create diversity in train samples dataset,
+* image rotation in order to create a duplicated information with random rotation between -12° and 12º in order to create diversity in Train dataset,
+* image perspective transformation (zoom) in order to create a duplicated information with random perspective.
+I also added a white noise to the image.
+* finally I used a script for duplicating custom images to obtain homonegenous number of samples in the train information.
+In this case the condition was that unless each traffic sign should have 1000 samples for the test dataset.

-Here is an example of a traffic sign image before and after grayscaling and normalizing.
+Here is an example of a traffic sign image before and after grayscaling and normalizing transformation.

 ![alt text][image10]

-Here is an example of rotation, translation, zoom, and white adding to images that I applied to new samples:
+Here is an example of rotation, translation, zoom, and white noise adding to an images.
+Parameters of each transformation were choosed randomly.

 ![alt text][image11]

-I decided to generate additional data because the distribution information indicates that some classes could be small in comparison of other ones.
+I decided to generate additional data because the distribution information indicates that the quantity of some classes could be small in comparison of other ones.
 I increased the samples of some classes in order to provide similar chances to all samples during learning process.

-To add more data to the the data set, I used the transformation imaegs  techniques described before.
-The number of samples to achieve the number of 1000 samples per each sign type was calculated and displayed in the notebook.
+To add more data to the the data set I used typical transformation image techniques (described before).
+The number of samples to achieve the number of 1000 samples per each sign dataset was calculated and displayed in the notebook.
 It could be visualized in the next image.

 ![alt text][image12]